Miguel Cabrera Player Props: Tigers vs. Giants

 Miguel Cabrera At The Plate

-- Cabrera enters this game on a four-game hitting streak.
-In his last games, he's hitting .211.
+- Cabrera is batting .313 during his last outings and is on a five-game hitting streak.

-- Cabrera has a hit in six of eight games played this year (75.0%), but zero multi-hit games.
+- Cabrera has gotten a hit in seven of nine games this season, but he has zero multi-hit games.

-- In eight games played this year, he has not gone deep.

-- Cabrera has picked up an RBI twice this season, but just one in each of those games.

 - He has not scored a run this season.